Making Meaning from Data in Citrix Analytics

 The challenge

-My challenge was to design a system where admins could easily find, interpret, and act on the signals buried in their data.
+My challenge was to design a system where admins could quickly uncover, interpret, and respond using critical signals.

 What I did